leewtai/leewtai.github.io/courses/stat_computing/README.md

 ```

 By fixing the naming afterwards, the code is finished!

+#### Review
+In this section, we have learned about
+- Vectors of numeric values
+- How to use built-in functions on vectors
+  - This includes functions that generate data
+  - This includes functions that summarizes data
+- for-loops

 ## Problem 2 - data visualization
 The next task we need to learn is how to plot the data.
 Data visualization